Ten new cases of coronavirus in Iran, one dead - health ministry

-DUBAI (Reuters) - Ten new cases of coronavirus have been detected in Iran, one of whom has died, Health Ministry spokesman Kianush Jahanpur said on state TV on Saturday.
+DUBAI (Reuters) - Authorities in Iran said on Saturday that they had detected 10 new cases of coronavirus, one of whom has died, deepening a sense of public unease over the handling of the spread of the disease.

-The new numbers bring the total number of cases of the new coronavirus in the country to 28, with five of the total having died.
-The spokesman did not say where the latest death had been.
+Speaking on state TV on Saturday, health ministry spokesman Kianush Jahanpur did not say where the latest death had occurred but the new numbers bring the total number of cases of the new coronavirus in the country to 28, with five of the total having died.

+The disease has spread to several Iranian cities, a health ministry official said on Friday.

 Most of the cases, including eight of the new infections, have been in Qom, a Shi’ite Muslim holy city 120 km (75 miles) south of the capital Tehran.